-Horizontal Arrow stitch is made up of a line of straight stitches worked at right angels to each other in a zig zag formation.
+Horizontal Arrow stitch is made up of a line of straight stitches worked at right angles to each other in a zig-zag formation.

 Work from left to right along 2 imaginary lines, building line as illustrated.

-As you can see this stitch can be built into patterns if you work row upon row.
+As you can see, you can build this stitch into patterns if you work row upon row.

 Or you can work lines back to back